 The Blue Eyed Tang, Ctenochaetus binotatus, is also referred to as the Two-Spot Surgeonfish, the Two-Spot Bristletooth Tang, or the Blue Eye Tang.
-It features a orange/pinked body with white horizontal lines and yellow finnage.
-Most notably, its eyes are a deep blue color.
+It features a orange/pinked body with white horizontal lines and yellow finnage and deep blue eyes.

 I bought this fish from saltwaterfish two weeks ago, I live in Ohio and received him via FedEx overnight.
 I cannot believe how big and healthy this fish is.
 He's very fat and has amazing coloration, though he looks nothing like the picture as he is mature and dark bodied.
 I put him in my well established (4years) tank that I also added a puffer at the same time.
 They are alone in there.
 He picks at the rocks all day, hid a lot and was skittish the first week.
 Now he's out and about, seems very happy.
 I am very, very glad I ordered from this company.